1987 Tunisian coup d'état

-The 1987 Tunisian coup d'état involved the bloodless ousting of the aging President of Tunisia Habib Bourguiba on 7 November 1987, and his replacement as President by his recently appointed Prime Minister, Zine El Abidine Ben Ali.
+The 1987 Tunisian coup d'état involved the bloodless ousting of the aging president of Tunisia Habib Bourguiba on 7 November 1987, and his replacement as president by his recently appointed prime minister, Zine El Abidine Ben Ali.
 The action was justified by reference to Bourguiba's failing health and Article 57 of the country's constitution.
 Reports later surfaced to indicate that the Italian intelligence services had been involved in planning it.

 Sources sometimes identify the 1987 coup as the "Révolution de jasmin" (Jasmin Revolution) as the jasmine flower is considered a symbol of Tunisia.
-However, more recent sources also use exactly the same term to identify the 2011 Tunisian Revolution.
+However, more recent sources also use the same term to identify the 2011 Tunisian Revolution.

 Events

 During the night of 6 November 1987, a group of seven doctors signed a medical report attesting to the mental incapacity of Bourguiba.
 Political journalist Mezri Haddad summarised the report as follows:

 At the same time, Bourguiba demanded new trials for 15 suspected Islamists, and that all but three of them be hanged by the following weekend.
 When this order became known, a number of Tunisian political leaders, including longtime supporters of Bourguiba, feared that Bourguiba was no longer acting or thinking rationally.
 Later, one human rights activist said that if the orders had been carried out, it would have triggered a civil war.